shopsys/shopsys/docs/frontend-api/introduction-to-frontend-api.md

         fields:
             categories:
                 type: '[Category!]!'                    # Array of the categories will be returned.
-                resolve: "@=resolver('categories')"   # Define the resolver responsible for returning the data.
+                resolve: "@=query('categories')"   # Define the resolver responsible for returning the data.
 See the resolvers section below.
 ```

 And specific `Query` type is defined in `config/graphql/types/Query.types.yaml`